Data Fetcher

 Example:

-// Fetch CWE with all its children
+// Fetch a specific CWE and populate its children relationships

 cwe, err := fetcher.FetchCWEByIDWithRelations("74", "1000")